The Words Sound Write, What's the Madder?

 I have used the example as an elementary level grammar lesson, by reading it, and displaying the written version for students to copy and correct.

-There are 19 or 20 misused words in a short poem, even though the words sound right.
+There are 19 or 20 misused words in a short poem.
+Even though the words sound right, they are not.

 (A pome, by the way, is a kind of fruit that has a core with seeds like an apple or pear.)